Odeyiany2/FLiT-Apprenticeship-Data-Science-Projects/Project_5 Churn-Prediction-Model-with-Deployment/README.md

 ## Data Insights
-The following are some insights discovered from our dataset using `univariate, bivariate and multivariate analysis`:
+The following are some insights discovered from our dataset.
+* `Univariate Analysis`:
-* Our target variable which is the customer's churn has a percentage of 26.5% for customers that churned and73.5% for customers that didn't.
+  - Our target variable which is the customer's churn has a percentage of 26.5% for customers that churned and73.5% for customers that didn't.
-* The genders in our dataset are equally distributed; 50% Male and 50% Female.
+  - The genders in our dataset are equally distributed; 50% Male and 50% Female.
-* Majority of Customers are not Senior Citizens with the exact percentage been 84% for non senior citizens and 16% for senior citizens
+  - Majority of Customers are not Senior Citizens with the exact percentage been 84% for non senior citizens and 16% for senior citizens
-* Over 3500 of customers have a month to month contract with the company.
+  - Over 3500 of customers have a month to month contract with the company.
-* Majority of customers, above 4500 of them do not have dependents.
+  - Majority of customers, above 4500 of them do not have dependents.
+  - Over 6000 of customers have phone service.
+  - Internet Service Distribution is as follows: 44% use Fiber optic, 34% use DSL, and 22% do not use any internet service.